 Only off-grid heating will work after the grid goes down, for example, wood burning stoves.
 If it is possible to fit a wood burning stove in your home, it will be able to keep you warm after the grid goes down.
 Otherwise you will have to resort to warm clothing and blankets to keep warm during cold weather.

 Telephones, internet and television will not be available following a grid down scenario.
 It is possible that some radio stations may have backup generators, and therefore might be able to continue to transmit information about the disaster event.
-A battery powered radio will allow you to tune in to any radio station nearby that is still transmitting to find out more information.
+A solar powered/wind up radio will allow you to tune in to any radio station nearby that is still transmitting to find out more information.

 You may also want to have battery powered walkie talkies to be able to communicate between family members over short ranges, however unless you have solar power that can charge the batteries then they won’t be a long term solution.

 After the grid goes down, the only possible payment method will be cash.
 Always keep some cash in the house in case you need it in the days after the grid goes down.